Enalean/tuleap-documentation-en/languages/en/deploy.rst

                                                 migration and no longer in use.
 The removed plugins:
                                                 ``referencealias_core``, ``referencealias_git``, ``referencealias_mediawiki``,
                                                 ``referencealias_svn``, ``referencealias_tracker``.
-Artifacts Folders folder      Removed           Nothing.
+Artifacts Folders plugin      Removed           Nothing.
 It was only used as compatibility layer for TeamForge
                                                 migration and no longer in use.
 ============================= ================= ============================================================